TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 9/Proverbs 9.12.md

 ---

-If thou art wise, thou art wise for thyself; And if thou scoffest, thou alone shalt bear it.
+If you are wise, you are wise for yourself.
+If you mock, you alone will bear it.